kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

+## optional

 * change readme's images using a gif of a live game and some screenshots of the website
 * add kind of Auth Guards to app.gateway.ts
-* fix build testing Github Action (healthchecks are not working as expected)

-## optional

 * clean up warnings in containers creations
 * make a refresh token function in backend and frontend (for frontend, ask for a refresh if $date + x > expiration\\_date$)
 * make backend is up endpoint redirect to frontend